Rookout/docs/docs/dotnet-container-tutorial.md

 2. If you are using a [Rookout Controller](etl-controller-intro), set up the remote host and port configuration.
 3. Dig deeper into other options available right [here](dotnet-setup#sdk-api).

-### 3. Use MSBuildGitHash to embed source information
+### 3. Embed source information - Project Configuration

 Use the MSBuildGitHash package to embed the Git information to your application binary.